pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

-## Sharing scholarly content by connecting to OpenMinTeD
+## How to share content directly to OpenMinTeD

 For the first phase of the project, [**OpenAIRE**](https://www.openaire.eu/) and [**CORE**](https://core.ac.uk/) are responsible for bringing content resources into OpenMinTeD.
 Interested content providers are also able to contribute directly to the [OpenMinTeD platform ](https://services.openminted.eu)if they implement the following: